TxkUG/laravel-model-factory-forum-demo/README.md

-# laravel-model-factory-forum-demo
+# Laravel Model Factory Demo
-Laravel Model Factory Demo for the Texarkana Area IT Users Group
+Laravel Model Factory demo presented to the Texarkana Area IT Users Group on May 19, 2017

 1. Clone the repo.
 For example `git clone https://github.com/TxkUG/laravel-model-factory-forum-demo.git forum`
 2. Run composer update